mlesnoff/Jchemo.jl/docs/src/domains.md

 - **mweight** Normalize a vector to sum to 1
 - **nco**, **nro**, Nb. rows and columns of an object
 - **normw** Weighted norm of a vector
-- **out** Return if elements of a vector are strictly outside of a given range
 - **pnames** Return the names of the elements of an object
 - **psize** Return the type and size of a dataset
 - **recodcat2int** Recode a categorical variable to a numeric variable